Debarray History, Family Crest & Coats of Arms

 Early Origins of the Debarray family

 Important Dates for the Debarray family

 This web page shows only a small excerpt of our Debarray research.
-Another 75 words (5 lines of text) covering the years 1450, 1781, 1873, 1768, 1831, 1635, 1690, 1675, 1691, 1636 and are included under the topic Early Debarray History in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) covering the years 1450, 1781, 1873, 1635, 1690, 1675, 1691, 1636 and are included under the topic Early Debarray History in all our PDF Extended History products and printed products wherever possible.